frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 All those silly moments that we find ourselves in when we could have the human reaction to explode, and we realize the whole of heaven is looking on to this hilarious moment, to enjoy this practical joke that God has placed on us.

-'Here I am.'
+"'Here I am.'
 'Do not raise your hand against the boy,' the angel said.
 'Do not harm him, for now I know you fear God'" (Gen. 22:12a).

-This is like the key phrase of the whole narrative: 'Now I know you fear God.'
+This is like the key phrase of the whole narrative: "Now I know you fear God."

 This was the test to which Abraham was placed, and he has passed the test.
-'Now I know.'
+"Now I know."

 God was looking for that proof of his faith.
 God doesn\'t just want faith expressed in words.
 He wants faith expressed in deeds.

 We have to show our faith in concrete ways, in our apostolate, in daring, in selection, in bringing up topics with people and speaking to them about God, and speaking to them about Confession, about Lent, about Holy Week, about improving their life, about formation, about being a better person, facing the challenges before them that God has placed before us---to launch out into the deep, to give something to the Church, to build it up so that we can change this world, change the spiritual emptiness that there is in it.

-'Now I know that you fear God.'
+"'Now I know that you fear God.'"
 And so, with our life of faith, it\'s interesting how St. Josemaría didn\'t just talk about acts of faith; he talks about "a life of faith" (Josemaría Escrivá, *Christ Is* *Passing By*, Point 33).

 God calls us to lead a life of faith, and with that life of faith, faith is put into practice in all sorts of ways, in all sorts of moments.
 God wants to work miracles.